F3dai/f3dai.github.io/_posts/2020-08-03-Ra-TryHackMe.md

 **Author:** 4ndr34zz

+## Story

+You have gained access to the internal network of WindCorp, the multibillion dollar company, running an extensive social media campaign claiming to be unhackable (ha! so much for that claim!).

+Next step would be to take their crown jewels and get full access to their internal network.
+You have spotted a new windows machine that may lead you to your end goal.
+Can you conquer this end boss and own their internal network?

+Happy Hacking!

+@4nqr34z and @theart42

+## Enumeration

 We are given the IP 10.10.51.76, add it to /etc/hosts and run a portscan:

 <pre>nmap -p- -A ra.thm -o portscan</pre>